 We wanted denim everything.
 Denim hats, denim skirts, denim dresses, denim jumpers, and denim vests.
 We wanted different colors and washes of denim stitched together.
 We wanted frayed denim incorporated in as many ways as possible.
 We wanted to see celebrities wearing denim on the red carpet.
 We.
 Loved.
 Denim.

 14. Studded Belts

 I was never actually cool enough to wear one of these because Hot Topic intimidated me at the time, but lots of people I went to school with loved the studded belt.
 The great thing about the studded belt was that it matched with everything.
 You could wear it with your Good Charlotte hoodie or your Happy Bunny tee.
 The studded belt was truly one of the most versatile accessories of the time.

-Whether they were peel and stick fake earrings or embellishments on your sunglasses, rhinestones were equivalent to 14 karat diamonds in the 2000s.
-Tweens are not at all intimidated by a lot of bling, and you ask me, it’s a shame we lose that as we get older.
+Whether they were peel and stick fake earrings or embellishments on your sunglasses, rhinestones were equivalent to 14-karat diamonds in 2000s fashion.
+Tweens are not at all intimidated by a lot of bling, and if you ask me, it’s a shame we lose that as we get older.
 Never again in my life will I be brave enough to wear jeans that had rhinestones running down the side.

 These were the must-have designer brands of the 2000s.
 As long as you owned something from one of those brands, you were pretty much guaranteed to be in style.